 So not only did I discover that I can indeed design them, but that I did some pretty nice ones that make me proud.

 Along the way, I also manage to buy the most incredible book – The Logo Modernism – which I will review in a blog post later on.

 I guess that more than sharing my way of overcoming this obstacle or how I did it in a technical aspect, I wanted to encourage everyone to get out of their comfort zone and do the 30-day Logocore challenge.
 It’s a good practice, you get to see other approaches to the same briefing, and you can even have your logos shared on their Instagram account.

 Will you give it a try?
-Let me know in the comments below.
+Let me know your thoughts in the comments below.